Atanasio de Urioste Velasco: Easter lynch mob

-The Civil War of 1898-1899
+Civil War of 1898-1899

 Tensions

 Conservative President Severo Fernández wanted to settle the decade-long debate regarding what city was officially the Bolivian capital.
 Up until 1880, the seat of executive power was wherever the current president resided.
 Hence, Congress met, between 1825 and 1900, on twenty-nine occasions in Sucre, twenty in La Paz, seven in Oruro, two in Cochabamba and one in Tapacarí.
 Officially, the capital of Bolivia was Sucre since the presidency of Antonio José de Sucre, remaining as such over the years due to the lack of resources to build a new capital and the influence of its aristocracy.
-However, by the 1880s, conservative presidents chose to settle in Sucre, making it the de facto capital of the country.

-On October 31, 1898, the deputies of Sucre proposed to definitively install the executive capital in Sucre, known as the "Radicatory Law".
-However, their La Paz counterparts proposed that the Congress should move to Cochabamba (a neutral place), a proposition which was rejected.
+However, by the 1880s, conservative presidents chose to settle in Sucre, making it the de facto capital of the country.On October 31, 1898, the deputies of Sucre proposed to definitively install the executive capital in Sucre, known as the "Radicatory Law".
+However, their La Paz counterparts proposed that the Congress should move to Cochabamba (a neutral place), and were rejected.
 The liberals seemed to initially accept the plan to make Sucre the official capital.
-The liberals had don so strategically since if they vetoed they would provoke the inhabitants of the capital, however, if it was approved they could convince the people and the garrison of La Paz (under the orders of Colonel José Manuel Pando) to mount an insurrection.
+The liberals had done so strategically since if they vetoed they would provoke the inhabitants of the capital, however, if it was approved they could convince the people and the garrison of La Paz (under the orders of Colonel José Manuel Pando) to mount an insurrection.
 Even though Urioste was a native of Sucre, he supported Pando's movement, causing him to be briefly exiled from his city.
-On November 6, there was a massive riot in La Paz which demanded called for federalism and for their city to be the capital.
+On November 6, there was a massive riot in La Paz which called for federalism and for their city to be the capital.
 On November 14, a Federal Committee was created and chaired by Colonel Pando while its deputies defended their cause in Congress.
 Three days later, the "Radicatory Law" was approved, with Sucre as the capital and seat of executive power.
-On November19, it was officially promulgated.
+On November 19, it was officially promulgated.

 In response, on December 12, with the people of La Paz in their favor, a Federal Board of Liberals and some authorities who switched sides (the Prefect and Commander General Serapio Reyes Ortiz and the Minister of Instruction Macario Pinilla) was formed.
 Pando's liberals allied themselves with Pablo Zárate Willka, cacique of the Altiplano.